nimrodSec/nimrodSec/_posts/2024-07-26-2024-boot-security-part-1.md

 firmware and bootloader security, most notably in the form of Secure Boot, ways of circumventing those protections have been found.
-It is crucial to find effective olutions for establishing a secure and verifiable boot process, as even security focused operating systems, such as Tails or QubesOS, can not protect from compromised boot firmware!
+It is crucial to find effective solutions for establishing a secure and verifiable boot process, as even security focused operating systems, such as Tails or QubesOS, can not protect from compromised boot firmware!